 - Reversing the String:

-to obtain the reversed string. - Comparison:
+Use slicing s[::-1] to obtain the reversed string. - Comparison:

-if they match (palindrome), otherwise False
+Returns True if they match (palindrome), otherwise False.

 7. Merge Two Lists into a Dictionary